andyw8/andyw8.github.io/_posts/2023-09-17-jumpstart-rails-pro-sorbet-tapioca.md

 We also we need to disable the `ConstantsFromStrings` check for one file, due to Sorbet's limitations for `const_get`.

 With that done, we can now run `bundle exec standardrb --fix` which will add a `typed: false` entry to each file.
-This happens because rubocop-sorbet's default configuration enables the `Sorbet/FalseSigil` cop, which ensures all files are at a strictness of a least `false`.h
+This happens because rubocop-sorbet's default configuration enables the `Sorbet/FalseSigil` cop, which ensures all files are at a strictness of a least `false`.

 On its own that doesn't do anything, but it prepares the way so that we can use Spoom.